mattc50/todo/README.md

 ---

-### August 9, 5:27 PM
+### August 9, 5:27 PM, 5:37 PM

+#### Commit hash: d05c2ca, c14bda8

+Made changes in Todo.js, notably to `linear-gradient` properties

+---

+### August 10, 10:28 AM

 #### Commit hash:

-Made changes in Todo.js, notably to `linear-gradient` properties
+Fixed issue in TextArea.js where when the `useMemo` callback function was not single line, it did not run, and therefore the textarea component interpreted that there was no onChange handler.

+The useMemo docs do say that the first thing to pass into a useMemo hook is _A calculation function that takes no arguments, like () =>, and returns what you wanted to calculate._ Therefore, it seems that since the function is technically a return value, `useMemo` can only accept a function call, and no multi-line logic.